hydra/pnpconvert/README.md

 ## Examples

 Example1 has board width of 70 and height of 100, PCB origin is the center.
+Offset from center to bottom left is -35,-50.
 When exported "Use PCB origin" was NOT selected, so the bottom left component has a position is closest to 0,0.
-U1 is at the PCB origin but in the CSV file it's coordinates are relative to the bottom left component.
+U1 is at the PCB origin but in the CSV file its coordinates are relative to the bottom left component.

 * Rotate example1 90 degrees

-`pnpconvert -i examples/example1.csv -o example1-90 -r 90 -rx 70 -ry 0 -c`
+`pnpconvert -i examples/example1.csv -o example1-90 -r 90 -bblox -35 -bbloy -50 -bw 70 -bh 100 -c`

 * Rotate example1 90 degrees and add 5mm rails

-`pnpconvert -i examples/example1.csv -o example1-90-with-rails -r 90 -rx 70 -ry 0 -oy 5 -ox 5 -c`
+`pnpconvert -i examples/example1.csv -o example1-90-with-rails -r 90 -bblox -35 -bbloy -50 -bw 70 -bh 100 -oy 5 -ox 5 -c`

 * Rotate example1 270 degrees and add 5mm rails

-`pnpconvert -i examples/example1.csv -o example1-270-with-rails -r 270 -rx 70 -ry 0 -ox 105 -oy 75 -c`
+`pnpconvert -i examples/example1.csv -o example1-270-with-rails -r 270 -bblox -35 -bbloy -50 -bw 70 -bh 100 -ox 5 -oy 5 -c`

 * Apply a 0.5mm Z offset to when placing parts.